Summer Sale on Selected Dates for 2023-2024 – Save up to $673 per person – Or Call 1800 994 620 to find out what is on sale!

 Gateway to Tasmania’s Wilderness World Heritage Area, its rugged mountains, ancient rain forests and heath make Tasmania’s west one of Australia’s last true wilderness frontiers.
 Yet, despite its remoteness, it’s easy and safe to visit and travellers can still enjoy the best of Tasmania’s quality accommodation and fine dining.

 Tasmania’s west is often remembered for the conflict between forestry workers and environmentalists to save the flooding of Lake Pedder, and once you visit you’ll get an idea of what the protest was all about.

 Strahan and Queenstown

-From Strahan you can do a boat cruise through World Heritage Wilderness into the pristine temperate rainforests of the Gordon River.
+From Strahan, you can do a boat cruise through World Heritage Wilderness into the pristine temperate rainforests of the Gordon River.
 Strahan is also the departure point for the West Coast Wilderness Railway.
-West Coast Wilderness Railway, a unique heritage and wilderness experience that runs full and half-day steam train journeys along a historic 35km track between Queenstown and Strahan.
+West Coast Wilderness Railway, is a unique heritage and wilderness experience that runs full and half-day steam train journeys along a historic 35km track between Queenstown and Strahan.

 The inland population centres of Queenstown and the smaller towns of Zeehan, Tullah and Rosebery are rich in mining history and are all within a short distance of magnificent lakes, rivers, rainforests, giant sand dunes and historic sites.

-Queenstown has a unique ‘moonscape’ due to the rich and rugged mining history.
+Queenstown has a unique ‘moonscape’ due to its rich and rugged mining history.
 It is close to the edge of Tasmania’s World Heritage Wilderness Area and surrounded by great fishing lakes.
 There are underground mine tours, visit local history museum or walks in the nearby wilderness.
 There are beautiful scenic lookouts, waterfalls and relics of the old mining days.